-Mid-Season Upgrade: Her new I.S., Black Knight, debuts in the second-to-last episode, presumably built by Tabane.
+Mid-Season Upgrade: Her new I.S., Kurokishi, debuts in the second-to-last episode, presumably built by Tabane.

 Nerves of Steel: She's completely unfazed in the novels during one of Autumn's temper tantrums when she pins her to a wall and holds a knife to her eye after the failed attempt to steal the Byakushiki at the Cinderella play.
 Later, after her unauthorized assassination attempt on Ichika after his birthday party, Squall is the one unhappy with her and slams her against the ceiling with her I.S.
 Like before, Madoka barely reacts.